RateCity.com.au

 How can I get a credit card with bad credit?

-To help improve your chance of approval and decrease your risk of negatively impacting your credit score, you should utilise comparison tools to find credit cards that suit your financial situation i.e. targeted to low income earners, people with bad credit etc.
+To help improve your chance of approval and decrease your risk of negatively affecting your credit score, you could use comparison tools to find credit cards that better suit your financial situation i.e. targeted to low income earners, people with bad credit etc.

-RateCity.com.au’s credit card comparison table allows you to search, filter and compare competitive credit card options that suit people with bad credit.
-Use this tool to search through credit card interest rates, as well as read product reviews, who the credit cards are suitable for and what minimum income requirements could be.
+RateCity.com.au’s credit card comparison table allows you to search, filter and compare competitive credit card options that could potentially suit some people with bad credit.
+Use this tool to search through credit card interest rates, find out who the credit cards are suitable for, and what minimum income requirements could be.

 Who offers credit cards for bad credit with guaranteed approval?